Covid and opioids make ‘a great storm of the worst possible things’

 The mental health issues caused by the pandemic can be especially tough for those with an addiction problem.
 “A lot of people have found themselves back to that road of addiction,” Loizzi said.

-The CDC also cites reduced access to drug treatment during the pandemic in explaining the increase in overdoses.
+The CDC also cites reduced access to drug treatment during the pandemic to explain the increase in overdoses.

 “It’s like a great storm of the worst possible things,” said Loizzi.